Vietnam.vn - Nền tảng quảng bá Việt Nam

 Photo: Hoang Nguyen

 In Tien Giang - the locality with the largest durian growing area in the Mekong Delta, according to Mr. Vo Van Men, Head of the Department of Cultivation and Plant Protection of this province, currently the off-season durian is still being harvested regularly and consumed stably.
-The price of grade 1 durian can reach 150,000 - 180,000 VND/kg, depending on the variety and quality.
-The main crop will not begin until the end of April, so from now until then, the price may remain high.
+The price of grade 1 durian can reach up to 150,000 - 180,000 VND/kg, depending on the variety and quality.
+The main crop will not start until the end of April, so from now until then, the price may remain high.

-"Regarding the information about durian quality that China has just warned about, we are currently implementing the instructions of the Plant Protection Department to investigate the cause, organize remedies and apply preventive measures; send a report of the results to the Department before April 1.
+"Regarding the information about durian quality that China has just warned about, we are currently implementing the instructions of the Plant Protection Department to investigate the cause, organize remedies and apply preventive measures; and send a report of the results to the Department before April 1.
 We also recommend that gardeners in general should feel secure in production, continue to practice safe production processes, use fertilizers and pesticides according to the list licensed by the competent authorities, as well as the quality requirements of the importer," Mr. Men informed.

 In 2023, durian exports reached a turnover of 2.3 billion USD, of which the Chinese market accounted for 2.1 billion USD.
 Thanks to the "rapid" growth of durian, the export turnover of the fruit and vegetable industry in 2023 reached a record figure of 5.7 billion USD.
 The growth momentum continued in the first months of 2024.
 Preliminary estimates show that in just the first 3 months of the year, Vietnam's fruit and vegetable exports reached nearly 1.25 billion USD, an increase of 27% over the same period in 2023.